mongodb/specifications/source/change-streams/tests/README.rst

     - ``collection``: Watch changes on collection ``database_name.collection_name``
     - ``db``: Watch changes on database ``database_name``
     - ``client``: Watch changes on entire clusters
-  - ``numChanges``: The number of changes to expect on a changeStream
   - ``topology``: An array of server topologies to run the test against Valid topologies are ``single``, ``replicaset``, and ``sharded``.
+  - ``changeStreamPipeline``: An array of additional aggregation pipeline stages to add to the change stream
+  - ``changeStreamOptions``: Additional options to add to the changeStream
   - ``operations``: Array of documents, each describing an operation.
 Each document has the following fields:
     - ``database``: Database to run the operation against
     - ``collection``: Collection to run the operation against